Real Health Rehab Provides Pediatric Physical Therapy

 Children who frequently fall and have muscle sprains or strains and those who experience delays in their developmental and gross motor skills may benefit from physical therapy.

-At Real Health Rehab, our pediatric physical therapy services focus on improving:
+At Real Health Rehab, our pediatric physical therapy services focus on improving balance and coordination, motor skills, musculoskeletal disorders, neuromuscular disorders, and orthopedic injuries.

 - Cerebral palsy